markcastle/signalsharp/TASK.md

 - Need to add proper key rotation in X3DH implementation
 - Need to implement message authentication in encryption/decryption
 - Need to add proper error handling for key agreement failures
-- Need to implement proper chain key derivation in DoubleRatchetService
+- Need to implement proper chain key derivation in DoubleRatchetService ✓
-- Need to add message skipping prevention in DoubleRatchetService
+- Need to add message skipping prevention in DoubleRatchetService ✓
-- Need to implement proper session state cleanup
+- Need to implement proper session state cleanup ✓
-- Need to add proper error handling for invalid message MACs
+- Need to add proper error handling for invalid message MACs ✓
+- Need to add proper error handling for missing keys
+- Need to add proper error handling for invalid session states
+- Need to add proper error handling for invalid message formats
+- Need to add proper error handling for invalid key formats

 ## Future Tasks
 - [ ] Add key storage and retrieval